 Diagnostic Services for Pets

 The standard wellness exam is a great way to detect potential health problems.
-While physical exams allow us to assess your pet from the outside, sometimes other measures need to be taken to ensure an accurate diagnosis.
-That’s why we use state-of-the-art diagnostic tools such as pet ultrasound and echocardiography to help us understand what’s happening inside your pet, and locate potential problem areas.
+While physical exams allow us to assess your pet from the outside, sometimes other measures need to be taken to ensure an accurate pet diagnostics.
+That’s why at Lange Animal Hospital, we use state-of-the-art diagnostic tools such as pet ultrasound and echocardiography to help us understand what’s happening inside your pet, and locate potential problem areas.
 We are pleased to offer these services to our clients.

 Pet Ultrasound Services in West Knoxville

 The purpose of an ultrasound exam is to allow us to examine the inside of your pet’s body without making any kind of incision.
 Ultrasounds are safe, non-invasive, and without side effects, which makes them an excellent diagnostic tool.